1. An overactive immune system

 Actor portrayals.

-It’s frustrating that it can sometimes take over 2 years to get a chronic hives diagnosis or treatment.
 If you still have questions or concerns, don't give up.
 Talk to your health care provider.
 Find out about current management approaches.

 The reality is that living with chronic hives goes way beyond the physical symptoms—and you’re far from alone in this experience.